-Staying up to date with ecommerce and online shopping trends is essential for any online business in 2019.
+Staying up to date with eCommerce and online shopping trends is essential for any online business in 2020.
 With so many shoppers scouring the internet for the best deals to save them time and money, you need to make sure your website offers the best user experience possible.

 So, what trends are the most crucial for your business?
 Mobile continues to be an increasingly important factor, and omnichannel shopping is becoming more prevalent as well.
 Other areas of note are video and image search, voice search and influencer marketing, which is said to be one of the fastest-growing customer acquisition methods on the internet.